 For assistance locating the closest authorized Service Center, or to inquire about or schedule a New-Serv appointment, please contact Customer Service at 800-731-8300 (select the appropriate menu option) or send an email to newserv@newmarcorp.com.

 Customer Service

-If you still have questions and/or would like to speak to a Customer Service Representative, please call 800-731-8300, email customerservice@newmarcorp.com, or contact your brand specialist per the chart below.
+If you still have questions and/or would like to speak to a Customer Service Representative, please call 800-731-8300 or email customerservice@newmarcorp.com.